JabRef/user-documentation/en/setup/bibtexkeypatterns.md

 * **:titlecase**: Changes the first character of all normal words to uppercase, all function words \(see above\) are converted to lowercase.
 Example: `example title with An function Word` will be converted to `Example Title with an Function Word`
 * **:truncateN**: Truncates the string after the N:th character and trims any trailing whitespaces.
 For example, **\[fulltitle:truncate3\]** will be convert `A Title` to `A T`.
 * **:sentencecase**: Changes the first character of the first word to uppercase, all remaining words are converted to lowercase.
 Example: `an Example Title` will be converted to `An example title`
+* **:regex("pattern", "replacement")**: Applies regular expression pattern matching and replacement.
+For example, with the pattern **[auth.etal:regex("\\.etal","EtAl"):regex("\\.","And")]**, the first regex replaces ".etal" with "EtAl".
+The second regex() replaces the "." between sources with two authors with "And".
 * **:\(x\)**: The string between the parentheses will be inserted if the field marker preceding this modifier resolves to an empty value.
 The placeholder `x` may be any string.
 For instance, the marker **\[volume:\(unknown\)\]** will return the entry's volume if set, and the string **unknown** if the entry's `volume` field is not set.

-## Regular expression replace
+## Replace (regular expression)
+In addition to using regular expression replacement as [modifiers](#modifiers) of the field markers within [key patterns](#key-patterns). regular expression matching and replacement can be done after the key patterns have been applied.

-After the key pattern has been applied to produce a key, you can choose to have the key generator search for occurrences of a specific regular expression, and replace it with a string.
-The regular expression and replacement string are entered in the text fields below the list of key patterns.
-If the replacement string is empty, matches of the regular expression will simply be removed from the generated key.
+In this second case, the regular expression and replacement string are entered in the separate text fields above the [key patterns](#key-patterns) section.
+Unlike with the  the use of `:regexp()` within the key If the replacement string is empty, matches of the regular expression will simply be removed from the generated key.
 For instance, `\p{Punct}` or `[:/%]` can be replaced by nothing to remove unwanted characters from the key.
 This may be useful when naming PDFs according to BibTeX keys.

 ## How to configure